-NextStep Orlando exists to provide those living with a spinal cord injury the opportunity to achieve their greatest recovery potential and an overall increased quality of life.
-We will achieve this with an innovative, specialized exercise-based recovery program, dedicated staff, in an environment filled with support, hope and motivation.
+NextStep Orlando exists to provide those living with paralysis the opportunity to achieve their greatest recovery potential and an overall increased quality of life.
+We will achieve this with an innovative, specialized exercise-based recovery program, certified trainers, in an environment filled with support, hope and motivation.

 On April 21, 2007 I received the phone call no parent is ever prepared for.
 I was told my only

 daughter, Amanda, was being airlifted to a nearby hospital after a serious car accident.
 As I

 raced to the hospital, I could only think one thing: Please, let her be alive.

 Once there, I learned Amanda’s friend had fallen asleep at the wheel, hit a traffic light pole and

 careened down an embankment.
 My 18 year old daughter, asleep in the passenger seat,

 became a human missile within the car.
 I was informed her neck was broken and she was

 paralyzed.
 According to her doctors, Amanda would never walk again.